biomchen/ada-token-split-estimator/README.md

-# Openai Embedding TPM Estimator
+# Token splitting estimator for the Openai Embedding